Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 What this calculator doesn’t model

-• Tax wrappers (Roth IRA vs 401k vs HSA vs taxable brokerage)
+• Account type mix (Roth IRA vs traditional 401k vs HSA vs taxable brokerage — each has different withdrawal rules and tax treatment)

-• Sequence-of-returns risk (bad early years more harmful than bad late years)
+• Sequence-of-returns risk (bad early years more harmful than bad late years, for an identical average return)

-• Property (most FIRE planners exclude main home from portfolio)
+• Property (most FIRE planners exclude a primary home from portfolio value)

 • Inheritance / windfalls

-For income tax planning during the accumulation phase, use the take home pay calculator.
-For CGT on taxable accounts above Roth IRA, see capital gains tax calculator.
+For income tax planning during the accumulation phase, use the self-employment tax calculator if any of your income is 1099/self-employed.
+For long-term compounding math on taxable brokerage growth, see the compound interest calculator.

 Common mistakes